Stuycs-K/finalproject-10-dickerson-andrew/README.md

 Full Decoder - Finds an image hidden in an audio file, and then the message hidden in that image. make decode:
 - -i : input audio path (default = "obv.wav")
+- -oP : output image path (default = "encoded.png")
-- -o : output audio path (default = "encoded.wav")
+- -o : output decoded path (default = "encoded.wav")
 - -m : mode of encryption ("GREEDY", "SELECTIVE", or "FILE", default = "GREEDY")
 - -b : (optional) number of bits the message is known to take up (helps with SELECTIVE and FILE decoding modes)
 - -d : display image after encoding ("true"/"false", default = "false")